w666/yakv/README.md

 ### Internal Express Instance

-There is a `getinstance` method to get access to internal express instance
+There is a `getinstance` method to get access to the express instance

 ```typescript
 server.getInstance();